EricRabil/BugSpray/README.md

 # BugSpray
-Open-source bug tracking software using the Miniport HTML5 site template by HTML5UP
+Open-source bug tracking software which is 100% PHP based; it is built from the ground up to be extremely configurable